-The School's ethics code provides a guideline for conducting research of the highest scientific and ethical standards.
+The School's Research Ethics and Integrity Code provides a guideline for conducting research of the highest scientific and ethical standards.

 The School of Informatics has given itself the following ethics code (endorsed by the Planning and Resources Committee, the Research Advisory Committee, and the General Meeting):